|

 WeatherShop's TOP PICK

 The USA TODAY Weather Book by Jack Williams.
-Explains
+Explains the basics of

-the basics of meteorology with text and the kind of colorful
+meteorology with text and the kind of colorful graphics that have become USA TODAY's

-scientists have commented on the book's scientific accuracy and the
+commented on the book's scientific accuracy and the AMS is using it in its education

-with lots of colorful 3D illustrations that have no equal anywhere.
+program.
+It is an easy to read book with lots of colorful 3D illustrations that have no

+equal anywhere.
 Suitable for ages 8 through adults.

-If you only buy one book about weather in your lifetime, buy this
+If you only buy one book about weather in your lifetime, buy this one!
+You won't be

 List Price: $20.00